Rwn42/Peacock/README.md

 ```

 ## Goals
-- [ ] Improve on syntax choices
+- [x] Improve on syntax choices
 - [ ] More compile time checks
 - [ ] better linear memory behaviour
 - [ ] compile to my own intermediate representation then go to wasm
 - [ ] improve on environment
 - [ ] allow for including other files
+- [ ] move extern defintions into a standard library
 - [ ] support for function pointers as wasm supports them
-- [ ] first class support for strings
+- [x] first class support for strings (no string lib yet)
 - [ ] dynamic memory allocation
 - [ ] try a WASI target
 - [ ] macros maybe (if they seem useful)